Ubuntu kernels from Canonical

 Canonical provides long-term support (LTS) kernels for Ubuntu LTS releases.
 Canonical also provides interim operating system releases with updated kernels every 6 months.

-For customers and business partners that don’t have specialised bleeding-edge workloads or latest hardware needs, the latest LTS release “-generic” kernel is the best option for them such as the 4.15 default kernel in Ubuntu 18.04 LTS.
+For customers and business partners that don't have specialised bleeding-edge workloads or latest hardware needs, the latest LTS release "-generic" kernel is the best option for them such as the 4.15 default kernel in Ubuntu 18.04 LTS.
 Customers who need the latest hardware support capability can install the latest HWE kernel such as the ones contained in interim releases, keeping in mind the shorter support lifespan associated with these kernels (9 months).
 HWE kernel customers are recommended to upgrade to a newer LTS release that supports their hardware and/or software needs as soon as it is available.
 Another option for customers is to use point releases.
-For example, there is an 18.04.2 point release as of February 2019, which includes an updated 4.18.x kernel but is also considered LTS, exactly like the original GA 4.15 kernel in 18.04.
-This new kernel inherits the five-year support duration of 18.04 LTS.
+For example, there is an 18.04.4 point release as of February 2020, which includes an updated 5.3.x kernel but is also considered LTS, exactly like the original GA 4.15 kernel in 18.04.

 The Canonical Kernel Team's primary focus is the careful maintenance of kernels and their variants for regular delivery via the Ubuntu SRU process and the Canonical livepatch service.
 This includes rigorous management of all Linux kernel Common Vulnerabilities and Exposures (CVE) lists (with a focus on patching all high and critical CVEs) review and application of all relevant patches for all critical and serious kernel defects in the mailing lists and then rigorously testing newly updated kernels end-to-end each SRU cycle.

 General Availability (GA) and variant Ubuntu kernels